brianbraatz/brianbraatz.github.io/content/post/Articles/__new9/Early AI-LISP and Prolog.md

   - Systems
 draft: false
 weight: 487
-lastmod: 2025-02-13T16:08:03.583Z
+lastmod: 2025-02-17T12:51:27.342Z
 ---
 ## The Birth of AI: Enter LISP and Prolog

-Before ChatGPT, Alexa, and robots that can flip pancakes, there was a time when AI was all about logic and rules.
+Before Chat GPT, Alexa, and robots that can flip pancakes, there was a time when AI was all about logic and rules.

 And back then, the cool kids on the AI block were **LISP** and **Prolog** — two programming languages that laid the groundwork for modern artificial intelligence.